markgbeckett/jupiter_ace/centipede/README.md

 3C98	jp 3C80h
 ```

 Single-stepping the code, I quickly found the routine that checks for fire being pressed (the subroutine at address 3F28h).
-Surpringly, there was no evidence of an attempt to read from the joystick: the routine only checked for the 'A' key.
+There was no evidence of an attempt to read from the joystick: the routine only checked for the 'A' key.

 I also found the code that checked the direction keys (the subroutine at address 3EF0h).
-However, again, there was no evidence of joystick support.
+Again, there was no evidence of joystick support.

-I started to wonder if there were multiple versions of the program code and I was looking at a version without joystick support, so I set about adding joystick support by replacing the two input routines with a version that checked both keyboard and joystick.
+I started to wonder if there were multiple versions of the program code and I was looking at a version without joystick support.
+Either way, I strongly suspected the joystick support was for a custom interface, so would need updating.
+Therefore I decided to add joystick support to this version of the game.

-The machine-code of the main game is stored in the Centipede dictionary in a word named `DATA`.
+The machine-code of the main game is stored in the Centipede dictionary in two words named `DATA` and `MORECODE`.
 The program code is not relocatable and the game entry point is expected to be at address 3C60h.
-This makes it difficult to modify the existing code, since changes to the dictionary are likely to move subsequent words in memory and stop the game from working.
-Therefore I elected to add new game-control routines (one for fire and one for directions) at the end of the dictionary and then find the appropriate place to call out to those routines from within the original game code.
+This made it difficult to modify the existing code, since changes to the dictionary are likely to move subsequent words in memory and stop the game from working.
+Therefore I initially elected to add new game-control routines (one for fire and one for directions) at the end of the dictionary and then find the appropriate place to call out to those routines from within the original game code.

 I created a new word, named `GAMECTRL`, at the end of the dictionary, in which to hold the new code.
 (The easiest way to do this is to use `CREATE` and then `ALLOT` enough space to hold the machine code in the word's parameter field).
 In this case, the parameter field for `GAMECTRL` started at address 5580h, so that is where I would locate the new code.